openstack-archive/group-based-policy-specs/specs/newton/address-scope-subnet-pool-mapping.rst

 that is associated with a l3_policy, they will be considered for subnet allocation only if they are explicitly associated with the l3_policy.

-A minor variation of all the above cases is the one where either or all of ip_pool, ip_version, and subnet_prefix_length are not provided.
+A minor variation of all the above cases is the one where either or both of the ip_pool and subnet_prefix_length are not provided.
 In such cases the GBP defaults for these attributes will be used (but overridden by the corresponding attributes in the address_scope and subnetpools if any of those are explicitly provided).